Soares/simplifience.com/post/math/archaic.md

 Math is a loaded term that tries to mean @post[too many things]math/definition at once.
 </aside>

 Simplifience will be disregarding the mathematical mistakes of old.
-We won't use the silly old names.
-We won't use the crufty old notation.
+We won't use the stale names.
+We won't use the crufty notation.
 In fact, we'll do away with Mathematics entirely, preferring to distinguish between its components.

 Many claim that the problems with math aren't so bad, @post[forgetting]intro/not-good-enough how difficult it was to learn the cultish customs.